Camscanner Elevates AI Offerings For Smarter Work And Learning In 2025

 Features from 2024 include CamScanner's proprietary AI-Scan Engine technology, which uses advanced AI to automatically fix distortions and restore documents' original layout so even complex and curved pages scan flawlessly.
 Powering the AI-Scan Engine, CamScanner's Magic Pro Filters automatically remove shadows, blurs and creases, then smooth-out curved surfaces to deliver clear, distortion-free scans in just one tap.
 The app's Formula Extraction Feature identifies math equations, converts them to LaTeX, and enables easy export and editing, making problem-solving more efficient.

-Follow CamScanner on X/Twitter , YouTub , and Instagra for our latest updates and campaigns.
+Follow CamScanner on X/Twitter , YouTube , and Instagram for our latest updates and campaigns.

 Legal Disclaimer: